ljoeckel/nim-yottadb/PROBLEMS.md

 - Change Syntax for incr: macro: for increments > 1 let incrval = incr: ^CNT("TXID") = 10
   Should be ^CNT("TXID", inc=10)

+- incr: DSL on local variables does not work